Avoidant Personality Disorder

-Symptoms of Avoidant Personality Disorder
+Avoidant Personality Disorder Symptoms and Signs

 Avoidant personality disorder has several hallmark symptoms.
 While we all may feel shy or unsure of ourselves from time to time, if you have avoidant personality disorder you likely feel like that all the time.
 Some symptoms of avoidant personality disorder to look out for are:

 - Very low self-esteem and low feelings of self-worth

 - A tendency to hide, either in baggy, nondescript clothing or by staying in the background in social situations

 - An inability to form stable relationships with individuals outside your family circle

 - Being easily and extremely hurt by any type of criticism in any situation

 - Fear of speaking in public places, like ordering food in a restaurant or speaking in front of strangers, classmates, or colleagues

 - Extreme reluctance to undertake new activities or try new things for fear of rejection

 - Overwhelming discomfort with work, school, or social activities in groups